-Figure 15 shows how Oria and the applications in the Customer's network communicate with each other.
+The figure shows how MiCloud Management Portal and the applications in the Customer's network communicate with each other.
 NAT routing can be done using MiCloud Management Gateway or VMware vCloud Networking and Security (vCNS).

 Bandwidth considerations

 Even when QoS mechanisms are employed in the network so that video and voice packets are handled with the requested priority by L2 switches and routers, it does not alleviate the requirement to verify that there is sufficient network bandwidth to carry all of the expected traffic.